 Due to the proposed alterations to the Formal Gardens, the northward views from the Main House to the Formal Gardens will be impacted.
 However, the proposed reinstatement of the treeline will conserve the original landscape design intent and ensure the impact on this northward view is minimal.
+(2) The southward terminating view from the Formal Garden to the Main

-(2) The southward terminating view f rom the Formal Garden to the Main House
+(2) The southward terminating view from the Formal Garden to the Main House